Medical Payments Coverage (MedPay): What It Is & How It Works

 MedPay works alongside other coverages in your auto policy:

 Each coverage type serves a distinct purpose, and MedPay fills the specific gap of immediate medical expense coverage for you and your passengers.
-For a full picture of how these coverages layer together, review our guide on how car insurance covers medical expenses.
+For a full picture of how these coverages layer together, explore the medical payments coverage (MedPay) guide for additional detail.

 Frequently Asked Questions About MedPay